Estimating treatment effects with competing intercurrent events in randomized controlled trials: Nonparametric identification and basic estimators

 Both equations~\eqref{eqn::id_out} and~\eqref{eqn::id_ipw} are valid identification formulas, as the nuisance parameters involved are either functions of observed data or identifiable from observed data.
 Specifically, the propensity score $e(X)$ and the conditional outcome model $\mu_a(X)$ are functions of observed data.
-Although the survival functions for both types of ICEs, $S_a(t\mid X)$ for treatment-related ICEs and $G_a(t\mid X)$ for treatment-unrelated ICEs, are not direct functions of the observed data, they are identifiable under standard results in survival analysis with censoring at random \citep{robins1992recovery, robins2000correcting,ebrahimi2003identifiability}.
-For example, $S_1(t\mid X)=\pr(T>t\mid X, A=1)$ for $t\leq k$ can be estimated using data from the treatment group by viewing $T\wedge C\wedge k$ as the observed event time and using $1(C\wedge k\geq T)$ as the event indicator for the treatment-related ICE.
-Estimation can then proceed using parametric or semiparametric methods, such as the Cox proportional hazards model \citep{cox1972regression}, or more flexible approaches \citep{wolock2024framework}.
+Although the survival functions for both types of IEs, $S_a(t\mid X)$ for effect-informative IEs and $G_a(t\mid X)$ for effect-uninformative IEs, are not direct functions of the observed data, they are identifiable under standard results in survival analysis with censoring at random \citep{robins1992recovery, robins2000correcting,ebrahimi2003identifiability}.
+For example, $S_1(t\mid X)=\pr(T>t\mid X, A=1)$ for $t\leq k$ can be estimated using data from the treatment group by viewing $T\wedge C\wedge k$ as the observed event time and using $1(C\wedge k\geq T)$ as the event indicator for the effect-informative IE. Estimation can then proceed using parametric or semiparametric methods, such as the Cox proportional hazards model \citep{cox1972regression}, or more flexible approaches \citep{wolock2024framework}.
 A similar approach can be used to estimate $G_1(t\mid X)$ by switching the roles of $T$ and $C$.
 The corresponding functions $S_0(t\mid X)$ and $G_0(t\mid X)$ can be estimated in the same way using data from the control group.